 Baby steps count.
 It is so easy to feel overwhelmed when wanting to make a change in life whether the goal is to clean up the family’s diet, to institute a budget, to move toward more gentle parenting, or to become more organized.
-At the same time, it is easy to overlook the transformative power of small steps with consistency.
+At the same time, it is easy to overlook the transformative power of baby steps with consistency.
 Day after day.
 Month after month.
 Until we look back and stand amazed at just how far we have come.

 Let’s say that your goal is to improve the nutritional quality of the food you provide to your family.